isomerpages/moe-hougangsec/_departments/Pupil Management.md

 <tr>
 <td rowspan="1" colspan="1">
 <p>● Jewellery, rings, friendship or coloured bands, bracelets, anklets or
-any cosmetic ornaments are not to be worn.</p>
+any cosmetic ornaments are not to be worn.
-<p>● Body piercing is not allowed.</p>
+<br>● Body piercing is not allowed.
-<p>● Only girls are allowed to wear one pair of pin-sized silver ear studs
+<br>● Only girls are allowed to wear one pair of pin-sized silver ear studs
 of the same design, with one ear stud on each ear at the bottom of the lobe.
-Earrings or expensive ear studs should not be worn.</p>
+Earrings or expensive ear studs should not be worn.
-<p>● Religious ornaments, if worn, should not be visible to others.</p>
+<br>● Religious ornaments, if worn, should not be visible to others.</p>
 </td>
 </tr>
 <tr>